microsoft/Web-Dev-For-Beginners/2-js-basics/1-data-types/README.md

 | `%`    | **Remainder**: Calculates the remainder from the division of two numbers | `1 % 2 //expected answer is 1`   |

 ✅ Try it!
 Try an arithmetic operation in your browser's console.
 Do the results surprise you?

+The results didn't suprise me because it is just doing simple math arithmetic operation.

 ### Strings